Elegant Background Image

 What to Expect During a Breast Reconstruction Tissue Expander Consultation

 During your breast tissue expander consultation, I will talk to you about your medical history, current medications, previous surgeries, and surgical goals.
 I will examine your breasts’ shape, size, skin quality, and the placement of your nipples and areolas.
-I will discuss the procedure with you, your placement options and help you decide on an appropriate breast shape and size for your tissue expander surgery and breast implant exchange surgery.
+I will discuss the procedure with you and your placement options and help you decide on an appropriate breast shape and size for your tissue expander surgery and breast implant exchange surgery.
 My team and I will also go over any potential complications that could occur during both procedures.

 How to Prepare for Breast Reconstruction with Tissue Expanders